 - Every new student is to complete the Recreation Administration Major Advising Information form, available from your advisor or outside the department office, and submit it to the office.
 Students should complete an updated form as needed.

 - As part of the RA 55 course, students complete a "Degree Plan" assignment that schedules all their remaining courses to complete a degree.
-If a student enters the curriculum with a transfer course in place of RA 55, then the student should meet with their emphasis advisor to create a Degree Plan.
+If a student enters the curriculum with a transfer course in place of RA 55, then the student should meet with their option advisor to create a Degree Plan.
 Students can also meet with the Department Chair and/or other faculty prior to RA 55 to complete a preliminary Degree Plan.

-- Academic advising is typically conducted each semester concurrent with the release of the schedule of courses for the upcoming semester; however, students may meet with their advisor at any time.
+- Academic advising is typically conducted each semester concurrent with the release of the schedule of courses for the upcoming semester.
+However, students may meet with their advisor at any time.
 Students are encouraged to check regularly with their faculty advisor to ensure that they are on track for graduation.

 - CR/NC grading is not permitted in the recreation administration major with the exceptions of REC 74, 75, 82, 84, 86, 88, RA 115, and 192T.
 Please note the university allows a maximum of 24 credit units to apply toward graduation.

 - General education and elective units may be used toward a minor.
 Consult the appropriate department chair, or faculty advisor for further information.

 - Students who must complete a course to fulfill the university Upper-Division Writing Skills requirement are advised to take BA105W.
 About 50% of students who take the written test (Upper-Division Writing Examination “UDWE”) pass it.
 This test is given about twice each semester, and students must pre-register.
 Call 278-4137 to check on the schedule for the tests.

 - Only a grade of C or higher is acceptable for all Recreation Administration courses used in the major (requirements are slightly different for students whose catalog year is prior to 2010, students should consult their catalog).